watem-sedem/watem-sedem/docs/input.rst

 .. figure:: _static/png/riversegment.png
 	:scale: 80%

 The datatype of the river segment map is integer16.
+The segments id's in the context of Flanders are defined by the VHA (see also note :ref:`here <outputsegment>`.

 .. _adjsegments: